zydou/arti/doc/dev/notes/circuit-padding.md

 On client-side machines, blocking requests cause us to treat the per-circuit outbound queue as "full" with respect to adding more normal DATA messages to that circuit.

+Crucially, this blocking must happen such that congestion control does NOT measure it as additional delay on these DATA cells, during its RTT calculations.
+So long as this blocking happens such that no further DATA cells are packaged, there will be no such interference.

 Non-DATA messages can still be enqueued, since arti breaks badly if they can't.
 Additionally, this also means that non-DATA won't be delayed by blocking, which